execution-flows/fy/documentation_site/docs/tutorial/property2/property_with_property.md

 # Property with another Property
-In Execution Flow (fy), writing a property setter manually involves defining a property and then adding a `@<property_name>.setter` method to manage how the property value is assigned.
-Alternatively, the `fy` tool simplifies this process by generating the necessary boilerplate code.
-You can declare an abstract property and include `property <property_name> using setter` in the flow mixins, allowing the tool to automatically handle the setter implementation.
-This approach streamlines property management in your code.
+In this code, the `fy` tool is used to define a property with specific behaviors and integrations.
+The property `greeting` uses another property, `french_greeting`, to provide its value.
+This approach allows for modular and reusable property definitions across different classes.
+Here’s how each part of the code is defined and how it works:
 ## Syntax
 ```py linenums="1"
 """fy